sprucelee/police-brutality/all-locations.md

 * https://www.latimes.com/world-nation/story/2020-05-30/la-reporter-tear-gas-police

-### Reporter shares his experience | May 31st
+### Reporter's car window broken by police projectile | May 31st

-Ryan Faircloth, reporter for Star Tribune, describes his experience of the police shooting his car's window.
+Ryan Faircloth, reporter for Star Tribune, says police shot out his passenger window with a marker round, and that he was cut by shards of glass.
+Videos show his face and arm bloodied, the passenger window of his car shattered, and glass spread over the floorboard and carseats.
+He says that he was driving away from a roadblock at the time.

-tags: shoot, property-destruction
+tags: marking-round, property-destruction, shoot

 id: mn-minneapolis-7